Skip to main content

 Expo

-To use the version of react-native-gesture-handler that is compatible with your managed Expo project, run expo install react-native-gesture-handler.
+To use the version of react-native-gesture-handler that is compatible with your Expo project, run npx expo install react-native-gesture-handler.

 Bare React Native

 Since the library uses native support for handling gestures, it requires an extended installation to the norm.
-If you are starting a new project, you may want to initialize it with expo-cli and use a bare template, they come pre-installed with react-native-gesture-handler.
+If you are starting a new project, initialize it with npx create-expo-app@latest since it comes pre-installed with react-native-gesture-handler.

 JS